On a Clear Day You Can See Forever (film): Production

 Alan Jay Lerner made a number of changes in adapting his stage play for the screen.
 The character of Frenchman Marc Chabot originally was Austrian Mark Bruckner.
 The period of Melinda's life was shifted ahead by a decade or two, her family background is different, and the cause of her death was changed from drowning at sea to unjust execution.
 In the stage play, the question of whether Daisy really was a reincarnation of Melinda went unresolved, but the film script made it clear she was.
 The character of Daisy's stepbrother Tad Pringle was added, although most of his scenes and his song "Who Is There Among Us Who Knows?" ended up on the cutting room floor.
 Additionally, the future of Daisy and Marc's relationship was altered, and several ensemble musical numbers were excluded from the film.

 New York City locations include Central Park, Lincoln Center for the Performing Arts, the Pan Am Building, the Upper West Side, and Lexington and Park Avenues.
 Scenes set in the UK were filmed at the Royal Pavilion in Brighton, Kemp Town, and East Sussex.

 Nelson Riddle served as the film's music supervisor, arranger, and conductor.

 Cecil Beaton designed the period costumes.
 It proved to be his final project.
+Arnold Scaasi, a long time fashion collaborator with Streisand designed some of her contemporary outfits.
+Scaasi had previously designed Streisand's outfit when she received the Oscar the year before for Funny Girl.

 Paramount Pictures originally intended the film to be a nearly three-hour-long roadshow theatrical release, but executives ultimately had Minnelli cut nearly an hour from the running time.
 Along with Tad's song, the deleted material included "Wait Till We're Sixty-Five", a duet between Daisy and Warren, "She Isn't You", Marc's response to Daisy's "He Isn't You", and "On the S.S.
 Bernard Cohn" although the melody can be heard in the background of the scene where Marc and Daisy drink and talk in a cocktail lounge.

 In A Hundred or More Hidden Things: The Life and Films of Vincente Minnelli (Da Capo Press, 2010), author Mark Griffin examines the excised scenes, including a song entitled "People Like Me".
 According to Griffin: "Even among die-hard 'Clear Day' fans, this missing number is something of a mystery.
 It's often referred to as 'E.S.P.', which may have been the song's title at one point.
 Stills of [Barbra] Streisand wearing a futuristic outfit at the Central Park Zoo have surfaced, offering what appears to be a tantalizing glimpse of this deleted sequence.
 In [Alan Jay] Lerner's script dated April 18, 1969, Montand's character croons 'People Like Me', which features the lyrics, 'To a sober-minded man of reason, E.S.P. is worse than treason.'
 It's been suggested that throughout the song, there would have been cutaways to Streisand in her various incarnations—past, present and future."